 The good news is that the Porta Potty was picked up from our FRONT YARD where it has been for nearly 6 months, so small victories, you know?

-So this soup is part three in the "let's eat green stuff" accidental spring series - we had a salad, then pasta, and now this soup!
 I adore farro for the texture, it's so chewy and holds up well in soups; I buy the quick cooking kind at Trader Joe's.
 With that, this entire soup comes together in less than half an hour, and fresh herbs and lemon spritzes all over the place wake up the entire bowl for the warm weather.
-As a bonus, this recipe is vegan if you use veggie stock and dairy free + probably gluten free and paleo and Whole30 friendly if you check labels carefully, which I don't.
+As a bonus, this recipe is vegan if you use veggie stock and dairy free as written.

 We start with a pile 'o healthy stuff (probably should copyright that): green beans, asparagus, spinach, green onions, garlic, lemon, farro, and chicken stock.
 I use it for the flavor, but vegetable broth works just as well.
 Separate the white parts and green parts of the scallions; we use them at different parts of the recipe.